-Because we think all beginner tennis rackets should have a strong focus on maneuverability, we’ve included that as a given, but we’ve broken things down further so we have rackets for people looking for power, spin, or an all round playing style.
+Because we think all beginner tennis rackets should have a strong focus on maneuverability, we’ve included that as a given, but we’ve broken things down further so we have rackets for people looking for power, spin, or an all-round playing style.

-Beginner Rackets for Power
+Best Beginner Tennis Rackets for Power

 As we’ve mentioned, control vs power is quite complicated.
 However, these rackets can help you get “easy power” and an extra boost from your strokes as they are now.